vkcode7/cpp/QuickReadMe.md

 ### Templates Specialization
-allows you to provide specialized implementations of function templates or class templates for specific types or values.
+Allows you to provide specialized implementations of function templates or class templates for specific types or values.
 ```c++
 #include <iostream>